thoun/kingoftokyo/README.md

 remaining Anubis :

 After resolving the die of Fate, the Monster with the Golden Scarab can force you to reroll up to 2 dice of his choice.
-Choose up to 2 dice, you can reroll or discard each of these dice.
 The player on your left chooses two of your dice.
 Reroll these dice.